 At Principles Recovery Center, our drug rehab in South Florida offers a selection of effective treatments for individuals who are addicted to painkillers.
 These treatments include cognitive-behavioral therapy, multidimensional family therapy, motivational interviewing, and contingency management among others during treatment for painkiller addiction.

 Treatment is sometimes intensive at first, where patients attend multiple outpatient sessions each week.
 After completing intensive treatment, patients transition to regular outpatient treatment, which meets less often and for fewer hours per week to help sustain their recovery.

 Dealing with Chronic Pain Without Narcotics

 Since a number of individuals who suffer from painkiller addiction suffer from chronic pain, a common concern regarding painkiller addiction recovery is how these individuals will cope with their chronic pain if they’re unable to use painkillers.
 While this is understandably an intimidating prospect, the good news is there are plenty of strategies and resources available for coping with pain without using narcotics or opioid painkillers.
 Some of the most popular and effective options include learning deep breathing and meditation exercises, trying to live as stress-free a life as possible, eating a more nutritious and balanced diet, and getting more sleep.

-Principles Recovery Center Can Show You How to Quit Abusing Painkillers
+Principles Recovery Center in South Florida Can Show You How to Quit Abusing Painkillers